Zachattack221/orm-ecommerce/README.md

 ## Description
 [Video Walkthrough](https://drive.google.com/file/d/1ponnkLk59a53OkXTijNQUV9tyzGjjJTE/view)
+\
 [GitHub Repository](https://github.com/Zachattack221/orm-ecommerce)
+\
+\
 This application serves to connect a user with a variety of products, stored in a mock database, and accessed via local routing.
-The functionality allows someone to create, search, update and delete products, as well as their associated categories and tags.
+The functionality allows a user to create, search, update and delete products, as well as their associated categories and tags.

 Demonstrative of the object-relational mapping method of data management.
 Useful in an e-commerce setting with a more defined set of data values and relationships (defined via api routing, and model based organization).